ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 ```
 ````

-Here we can infer what these lists and vectors contain, but it is not apparent what makes `letters_1` different to `letters_2`.
+Here you can infer what these lists and vectors contain, but it is not apparent what makes `letters_1` different to `letters_2`.

 Variable names can be used to document differences between variables, or to incrementally describe changes made to a variable.